jimvickery/funsnap/README.md

 5. Login then start submitting posts with images and messages

-The a Ruby on Rails version of this site can be seen live at www.sillysnap.com
+There's a live Ruby on Rails version of this site at www.sillysnap.com.
+Visit the site and do a search.
+Or register and add comments or submit your silly humor in a snap.
+No humor pics or comments to submit?
+Just register and upvote or downvote a gallery or comment.